 4. Are there any religious rituals associated with Nowrooz?

-While Nowrooz has its roots in Zoroastrianism, it is celebrated by people of various religious backgrounds, and the rituals may vary accordingly.
+While in Zoroastrianism, it is celebrated by people of various religious backgrounds, and the rituals may vary accordingly.

 5. How has Nowrooz evolved over time? in London?